For more information, please call 304.691.1787

 Dr. Tony Alberico, a board-certified neurosurgeon, offers a breadth of neurosurgical experience that rivals any in the region.
 He has quickly established himself as an excellent surgeon with outstanding judgment.
 He serves as the chairman of the Department of Neuroscience at the Joan C. Edwards School of Medicine and as the director of the Back and Spine Center.
 Dr. Alberico is experienced in the management of spinal disorders and in developing advances in spine care.

 Dr. Paul Ferguson is a board-certified neurologist who specializes in diagnosing and treating headaches, including chronic migraines.
 He is experienced in managing the complexities of multiple sclerosis and providing patients with the most advanced medical treatments, neuroimaging and physical therapy.
 Dr. Ferguson earned his medical degree at the MU Joan C. Edwards School of Medicine and completed his residency in neurology at Wake Forest University Baptist Medical Center.

 Dr. Samrina Hanif is a fellowship-trained neurologist who specializes in the diagnosis and treatment of epilepsy.
 Dr. Hanif earned her medical degree at Dow Medical University in Karachi, Pakistan, and she completed her residency at New York Medical College in Manhattan.
 Her fellowship training in epilepsy/clinical neurophysiology was completed at Vanderbilt University.
 Her special interests include refractory epilepsy and treating children with autism and epilepsy.

-Dr. Terrence Julien is a neurosurgeon who specializes in treating tumors of the brain and spine, degenerative diseases of the spine and complex spine disorders.
+Dr. Terrence Julien is a neurosurgeon who specializes in treating tumors of the brain and spine, degenerative diseases and complex disorders of the spine.
 He earned his medical degree at Howard University and completed a clinical fellowship in neurosurgery at NYU Medical Center, a post-graduate clinical fellowship in neurosurgery/neuro-oncology at the H. Lee Moffitt Cancer Center and a post-graduate research fellowship in neurosurgical oncology at Memorial Sloan-Kettering Cancer Center.